Lecture Notes in Cosmology: Finite thickness effect and reionization

 Now, using the formula for the Gaussian integral:

 we can conclude that the $\Theta_{\ell}$'s get an additional damping factor of the following form:

 so a new damping scale appears:

-which, following \cite{Weinberg:2008zzc}, we call \textbf{Landau damping scale} .
-For the $\Lambda$CDM model best fit parameters we have:
+which, following \cite{Weinberg:2008zzc}, we call \textbf{the Landau damping scale}.
+For the $\Lambda$CDM model best fit parameters, we have:

-Now let us turn to reionisation.
-At a redshift of about 10 hydrogen gets ionised again by the ultraviolet radiation of the first structures.
-Hence, the free-electron fraction grows again increasing the probability of a CMB photon to be scattered again, cf. the extra bump in the visibility function in Fig.~\ref{Fig:VisibilityfunPlot}.
-Following the calculation done above in order to obtain the visibility function, we know that the probability for a photon not to be scattered from reionisation until today is:
+Now let us turn to reionization.
+At a redshift of about 10, hydrogen gets ionized again by the ultraviolet radiation of the first structures.
+Hence, the free-electron fraction grows again, increasing the probability of a CMB photon being scattered again; cf. the extra bump in the visibility function in Fig.~\ref{Fig:VisibilityfunPlot}.
+Following the calculation done above to obtain the visibility function, we know that the probability for a photon not to be scattered from reionization until today is:

-and of course the one for being scattered is 1 minus the above quantity, which we compute now:
+and of course, the one for being scattered is 1 minus the above quantity, which we compute now:

-For the free-electron number density we can write:
+For the free-electron number density, we can write:

-where the factor $0.88$ is due to the fact that not all the baryons are electrons or protons, but there are also neutrons in Helium nuclei.
-Assuming matter-domination and instantaneous reionisation, i.e.
+where the factor $0.88$ is due to the fact that not all baryons are electrons or protons; there are also neutrons in Helium nuclei.
+Assuming matter-domination and instantaneous reionization, i.e.

 and $X_e = 1$ for $z < z_{\rm reion}$, we get: